SVKruik/Discord-Bots-v1/README.md

 # MultiCube
 This repository is dedicated to our server on Minecraft.

-It contains al the plugin files, as a save back up.
+This document (maindoc, README.md) contains al the plugin files, so that we can keep track of them.
 It will be constantly updated, with all new files added.
+It also contains other data.
+Be aware that newer versions of this file will be added, and that old files you might have saved will be outdated.

+Server Software: Spigot/Bukkit
+Server Version: 1.16.5 Java
+Active Player Count: 4

-Folders: 58<br/>
+Folders: 54<br/>
 Currrent plugins:<br/>
 AConomy (For Vault)<br/>
 BedWars (Screaming)<br/>